vectordotdev/gitdocs/docs/installation.md

 ---
 # Installation

 We currently publish GitDocs as an NPM package.
-After [installing Node and NPM](https://www.npmjs.com/get-npm) (we require at least Node v8.9), run the following to install GitDocs as a global:
+After [installing Node and NPM](https://www.npmjs.com/get-npm) (we require Node v8.9 or greater), run the following to install the GitDocs beta as a global:

 ```bash
 $ npm install -g gitdocs@next